Halford Mackinder

 The theoretical frameworks that explain how geography shapes power, conflict, and international order.

-Curated sequences that guide you through connected topics — from first principles to the present day.
+Curated sequences that guide you from first principles to the present day.
+Six featured tracks below — or browse all 23.

 Thucydides watched Athens and Sparta sleepwalk into war and wrote down why.
 Twenty-four centuries later, the logic hasn't changed.
 This track walks you from the oldest insight in international relations — that fear, honour, and interest drive states — through the security dilemma, the balance of power, and straight into the US-China standoff.
 You'll finish understanding not just that nations compete, but why they can't stop.